 When recurrence is associated with particularly aggressive features, such as rapid growth or destruction of joints, the surgeon should consider the potential for malignant transformation[1,56].
-Surgeon ought to consider malignancy also in case of longstanding PSC after several surgeries[36].
-In these patients, wide operative margin is mandatory as a post-operative administration of radiation therapy is suggested[31,50].
+Surgeons ought to also consider malignancy in case of longstanding PSC after several surgeries[36].
+In these patients, wide operative margin is mandatory, as the post-operative administration of radiation therapy is suggested[31,50].